skyrim-multiplayer/skymp/README.md

 ### Terms of Use

 See [TERMS.md](TERMS.md)
-TL;DR disclose the source code of your forks, that's all.
+TL;DR disclose the source code of your forks.